-BARTENDER HACKS YOU NEED TO KNOW
+BARTENDER TRICKS YOU NEED TO KNOW

 It’s that time of the evening when you have multiple drinks orders and a queue of customers… so are there any techniques that top bartenders use to deliver fast and quality service?
 Well, leading bartender Andrej Malic has the answer!
-Here Andrej takes us through some of his top bartending hacks that everyone should know.
+Here Andrej takes us through some of his top bartending tricks that everyone should know.

 1) Speed rail set-up

-Hack: Line-up your speed rail with the ingredients in the order they are used to create a cocktail.
+Bar Trick: Line-up your speed rail with the ingredients in the order they are used to create a cocktail.

 Why: Minimizes the waste and potential mistakes during busy hours.